Balayage and Highlights

 Maintenance services like partials are for those who stay on a regular maintenance schedule.
 You can’t skip an entire season then schedule a partial and expect good results.
 Highlighted color doesn’t work that way which is why we emphasize the importance of maintenance.
 It can take a few visits to get what you want so getting off maintenance means we have to re-do highlights based on what you have, not what you had after the last time you left the salon and most people don’t realize how dark they get in just a few months.

-Balayage Hair Highlights
+Balayage For Lived in Hair

 Studio 39 was one of the first salons in Kansas City’s to perform balayage highlights.
 We’ve been doing it so long and it’s such a part of our culture, we nicknamed it “baly” in the salon, but the term itself has evolved since we began doing it in 2004.
 Back then no one knew what it was, but it’s an artistic form of free hand hair painting.
 Balayage means “to sweep” in French and we still do traditional balayage as well as newer techniques like foilayage.

-Get Blonde Highlights You Want
+Dimensional Blonde Highlights

-Newer techniques like foilayage are good for blonder hightlight results.
+Newer techniques like foilayage are good for blonder highlight results.
 We often use this when lighter looks are needed for color melting and rooted looks.
 Traditional balayage is where a colorist applies a special type of thicker lightener by a paddle and brush in a sweeping motion directly to the hair without a foil or additional color tool to produce balayage highlights.

 More Like This